Cain and Abel: It’s all about mediocrity

 Remember the song, he ain’t heavy, he’s my brother?
 Even back in the days when I thought the Bible and religion pure fallacy, I loved that song.
 And sang it at the top of my lungs.
 A vivid demonstration, I think, of the law written in each of our hearts.
 Even-perhaps especially-when we deny its presence.

-Like you, I’ve heard this Genesis passage countless times and sure never correlated it with mediocrity or excellence, certainly never to my life.
+Like you, I’ve heard this Genesis passage countless times and never correlated it with mediocrity or excellence, or to me and my life.
 To my habits or as a prescription for closing the distance between God and me.

-Until I listened to Fr.
-John Farao’s homily this past Monday.
+Until I listened to exorcist Fr.
+John Farao’s homily.

-First, a review of the passage is warranted:
+First, a review of Monday’s passage from the book of Genesis:

 Adam made love to his wife Eve, and she became pregnant and gave birth to Cain.
 She said, “With the help of the Lord I have brought forth a man.”
 Later she gave birth to his brother Abel.